 You’ll need to have a database set up to create a funnel.
 MailChimp is fairly easy to use and one I recommend.
 Use your opt-in to get people into your funnel (an eBook a freebie, a template etc.) and then nurture them once they’re there.
 Follow up with them and see how you can help them further.

 Top tip – Once you’ve funnelled your audience to your list, keep connecting and engaging with them on an ongoing basis.

 And of course, social media is all about consistency

 Consistency will always remain a crucial element in social media.
 Even if you’re posting one day a week, do it one day a week!
 Create posts that your audience will relate to and keep doing it — monitor what ones are getting more reactions and make more of those types of posts.

 Social media will help you build trust with your audience.
 You’ll grow your business when you get people following you, entering your funnels as they need what you’re offering, and when you nurture those relationships.

-If you need help sorting creating consistent content that your audience will love, I’d be happy to have a chat with you.
+If you need help creating consistent content that your audience will love, I’d be happy to have a chat with you.
 Please feel free to get in touch.